atthecodeface/grip/doc/configuration.md

 * GRIP_REPO_PATH  - the absolute path of the git repository - this
   will be a subdirectory of GRIP_ROOT_PATH

+The environment is used to resolve values in any of the stages required by the repository.
+It is *not* used to resolve the URL, branch or path of the repository.

 The environment is part of the environment exported in .grip/local.env.sh.